Forest City Cemetery

 Forest City Cemetery is a 97 acre cemetery in South Portland, Maine, owned and operated by the adjacent city of Portland.
 There are approximately 30,000 burials in the cemetery.
-Forest City's burial records are kept at Evergreen Cemetery in Portland.
+Its burial records are kept at Evergreen Cemetery in Portland.

 When the land was purchased in 1858, it cost the city $50,000.
-The first plot was established later that year.
-However, the oldest grave found in Forest city cemetery is that of Mrs. Sara Strout who died in 1810, her grave is the only lasting grave that is legible amongst the slate graves in the tree line.
+The first plot was established later that year; however, the oldest grave found in the cemetery is that of Sara Strout, who died in 1810.
+Her grave is the only lasting grave that is legible amongst the slate graves in the tree line.

 As of 1870, the cemetery had 24 burials of American Civil War veterans.
 It also contains one Commonwealth war grave, of a Royal Naval Volunteer Reserve seaman of World War I.

 In April 2016, the cemetery was vandalized.
 Four headstones were overturned and a number of others damaged.